alexabbott/firebase-cms/README.md

 };
 ```

+## Create Admin Account

+You'll need to manually add your first admin account.
+To generate a hashcode for it...

+1) Run `npm run hashcode` and enter your email.
+Copy hasocode
+2) Create new entry in your firebaseDB under, `/admins/{HASCODE}/{EMAIL}`
+3) Create user in firebase user management with same email.

 ## Development server

 Run `ng serve` for a dev server.
 The app will automatically reload if you change any of the source files.

 Navigate to `http://localhost:4200/` to access the front end.

 Navigate to `http://localhost:4200/login` to access the login page (login is via Google).

 Navigate to `http://localhost:4200/admin` to access the CMS (user must be logged in and must be part of '/admins' in the Firebase database to access the CMS).